nulib/nulterra/README.md

     terraform apply

 You can proceed with `terraform plan` and `terraform apply` as often as you want to see and apply changes to the stack.
-Changes you make to the `*.tf` files in the root directory will automatically be reflected in the resources under Terraform's control.
+Changes you make to the `*.tf` files  will automatically be reflected in the resources under Terraform's control.